ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ```

 Here `T` is a type variable that can stand for any type, and the function `identity` is generic--if you pass an `int`, it returns an `int`, if you pass a `str`, it returns a `str`, etc.
-As of Python 3.12, you can declare type parameters directly in the function signature (PEP 695) for brevity:
+As of Python 3.12, you can declare type parameters directly in the function signature (PEP 695):

 ```python
 # example_7.py